 Principles for the use of biodiversity offsets

-The Government recently announced a new set of offset principles for major projects.
+The Government recently announced a new Biodiversity Offsets Policy for Major Projects.
 For other projects, OEH will continue to apply its principles for the use of biodiversity offsets in NSW.

 What would you like to do next?